 Note: You can store the password in your operating system's keychain by checking the "Save Password" checkbox.
-There are also plug-ins available for Cryptomator, that allow you to store Cryptomator's vault passwords in third party password managers:
+There is also a plug-in for Cryptomator, that allows you to store Cryptomator's vault passwords in a KeePassXC database.
+With a saved password, you can unlock your vaults without typing a password on every unlock.
+It's faster.